sarimadev/Projects/Data Analytics/Analysis on Underinsurance Trends in UK Property (2016–2025)/README.md

 ## Overview

 A data visualization project revealing how UK construction costs have outpaced property values, creating a growing underinsurance gap for property owners.
-This project aims to support property underinsurace awareness.
+This project aims to support property underinsurance awareness.

 **Key Finding:** Rebuild costs accelerated significantly faster than market values after 2021, reaching an average gap of 6% by August 2025.